substrate-system/baowser/README.md

 Create a single self-contained stream with metadata interleaved with data (similar to [Bab](https://worm-blossom.github.io/bab/)).

-You only need to share the root hash (32 bytes) via a trusted channel, and the stream contains all the verification metadata needed for incremental verification.
+**The root hash (32 bytes) is your ONLY trusted input** - this is shared via a trusted channel.
+The stream contains all the verification metadata, but crucially, that metadata is itself verified against the root hash during decoding.
+This enables true incremental verification: at each step, you verify that subtrees match their expected labels, which ultimately chain up to verify against the root hash.

 This is ideal for content-addressed systems like IPFS or torrents where the root hash IS the content identifier.
+The hash is both the identifier AND the complete verification authority.

 ```js
 import {